AishwaryaHastak/AishwaryaHastak/README.md

 -->

-- 🔭 I’m currently working on Designing a tool to predict Carbon Emissions in LLMs
+- 🔭 I’m currently working on Designing a tool to predict Carbon Emissions in LLMs using systolic arrays

 - 🌱 I’m currently learning how to fine-tune HuggingFace pre-trained models